code-for-canada/django-nginx-reactjs-docker/docs/common-debugging.md

 - If you are using DockerToolbox rather than Docker for Windows on Windows, see rm-docker-toolbox-setup

 ## Debugging '...\r'

+We have seen issues with how new lines are saved in different environemnts depending on where they were created.

 Open '.gitattributes'